xzel23/utility/README.md

 ## Changes

+### 16.1.1

+- FIX: use correct argument order for Math.clamp in PinBoardSkin

 ### 16.1

 - Java 21 is required for compilation and JavaFX related modules; all other modules require Java 17+.